 - learning how to perform the Heimlich maneuver on oneself and teaching family members how to do it as well

 - refraining from talking with food in the mouth

 However, early detection and treatment can help.
 A speech-language pathologist typically tests for and diagnoses dysphagia.
-A person living with MS who experiences symptoms related to swallowing issues should talk with their doctor as soon as possible to undergo tests.
+A person living with MS who experiences difficulty swallowing should consult their doctor as soon as possible to undergo tests.

 Common courses of treatment include:

 - developing strategies for safer eating and swallowing

 - practicing exercises or stimulation to encourage swallowing

 Dysphagia occurs often in people living with MS. MS can affect the strength and coordination of the muscles in the mouth and throat.
 As a result, a person may feel as though they have something stuck in their throat or may choke on their food or drink.